-In a Florida museum, preserved in a glass case, sits a boy names Robert.
+In a Florida museum, preserved in a glass case, sits a boy named Robert.
 The four-foot figure reclines cheerfully in a little wooden chair, a tatty toy dog in hand.
 His sailor suit is pressed and clean, a faint smile dancing across his pockmarked face.
 He’s remarkably well-preserved for being over 114 years old.
 Oh, and he’s also known as the most haunted doll in America.

 Robert’s life began in Germany.
 He was made in 1904 by the Steiff factory (the company best known for producing the first teddy bear and high-end collector’s bears of today) and was most probably part of an advertising window display of jesters or clowns, rather than a standard doll for purchase.
 The doll was bought by the grandfather of Robert Eugene Otto as a gift from overseas and was promptly named after the little boy.
 The sailor outfit that makes Robert the Doll rather iconic in paranormal circles was not a Steiff product and was most probably an outfit worn by Otto in his youth, making the boy and the doll undeniably intertwined.